open-life-science/open-life-science.github.io/_events/2024-10-research-software-engineer-training-course.md

 * **Pricing:**
   * **£499 GBP** for initial skills consult and personal development plan.
-  * **£1999 GBP** ffor the practical training course designed just for you and a small group of other leaders.
+  * **£1999 GBP** for a series of workshops with a small number of other leaders, that is crafted to your needs based on the initial consultation.

 LMIC discounts are available for all offers.
 If you are interested in any of the services, please contact us at **[team@we-are-ols.org](mailto:team@we-are-ols.org)**.